-Permission control in ByteHouse is enforced at a role level.
-Every ByteHouse user is able to have one or more assigned roles.
+ByteHouse enforces permission control at a role level.
+Every ByteHouse user can have one or more assigned role.

-By selecting a different "Active Role", from your avatar dropdown, you will switch to a different permission space bound to that "Active Role", and your view in the web console may vary according to that permission space as well.
+By choosing a different active role from your avatar dropdown, you will switch to a different permission space for that role.
+Your view of the web console may vary according to that permission space as well.

-By default, a "PublicRole" represented by an asterisk mark "*" is assigned to all users under an account.
-This Public Role is also the "Default Role" after a new user is created.
+By default, a Public role, represented by an asterisk mark "*" is assigned to all users under an account.
+This is also the default role after a new user is created.

-In ByteHouse web console, the panel to switch active role is shown below:
+The panel to switch active role on the ByteHouse console is shown below:

-In your " Account Details " page, you can change your " Default Role " to any roles that you are assigned to.
-The Default Role is the active role in the web console every time you login to ByteHouse.
+You can change your Default Role to any role that you are assigned on your Account Details page.
+The default role is the active role in the web console every time you log into ByteHouse.

 SET ROLE "Role Name A"; -- or -- SET ROLE RoleNameB;